Alcohol Use Disorder — Medications

 Cost, Coverage, and Access

-Cost is a real prescribing barrier, not a peripheral concern.
-Oral naltrexone is available as a generic and is relatively inexpensive — often under $50/month at cash prices.
-XR-NTX (Vivitrol) costs approximately $1,000–$1,500 per monthly injection at list price, though insurance coverage and manufacturer assistance programs can substantially reduce this.
-Acamprosate is available generically.
+Cost is a real prescribing barrier, not a theoretical one.
+Oral naltrexone is available as a generic and is relatively affordable (often under $50/month with discount programs).
+Extended-release injectable naltrexone (Vivitrol) costs approximately $1,000–$1,500 per monthly injection without insurance — a prohibitive barrier for many patients despite its adherence advantages.
+Acamprosate is also available generically at moderate cost.
 Disulfiram is inexpensive.

 Evidence Gaps